amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 Overview
 ********

-The AMD-Xilinx Vitis AI Quantizer for ONNX models.
-It supports various configuration and functions to quantize models targeting for deployment on IPU_CNN, IPU_Transformer and CPU.
-It is customized based on `Quantization Tool <https://github.com/microsoft/onnxruntime/tree/main/onnxruntime/python/tools/quantization>`_ in ONNX Runtime.
+The AMD Vitis AI Quantizer for ONNX models supports various configurations and functions to quantize models for deployment on IPU_CNN, IPU_Transformer, and CPU.
+It is customized based on the `Quantization Tool <https://github.com/microsoft/onnxruntime/tree/main/onnxruntime/python/tools/quantization>`_ in ONNX Runtime.

 The Vitis AI Quantizer for ONNX supports Post Training Quantization.
 This static quantization method first runs the model using a set of inputs called calibration data.
-During these runs, the flow computes the quantization parameters for each activation.
+During these runs, the tool computes the quantization parameters for each activation.
 These quantization parameters are written as constants to the quantized model and used for all inputs.
-The quantization tool supports the following calibration methods: MinMax, Entropy and Percentile, and MinMSE.
+The quantization tool supports the following calibration methods: MinMax, Entropy, Percentile, and MinMSE.

 .. note::
    In this documentation, **"NPU"** is used in descriptions, while **"IPU"** is retained in the tool's language, code, screenshots, and commands.
 This intentional